De-etz/u1-6/README.md

 # u1-6
 Test repository for U1-6 assignment.

-If you want to see a feature, go to branch1.txt
+If you want to see another feature, go to branch2.txt

 People who have submitted the assignment: